stavrakas13/MISA/README.md

 You can run the model end-to-end in a Jupyter or VSCode notebook.
 See [`MISA_GPU.ipynb`](MISA_GPU.ipynb) for a step-by-step setup, including environment creation, data download, and training.

+By changing the variable **branch** that appears twice you can run the different version of MISA+MMLatch.

+Versions:

+-
+- MISA Reproduction

 **Notebook workflow:**
 1. Clone the repository and set up the environment.
 2. Download and prepare datasets.